-Philippine 'hit-man' says overheard Duterte order killings
+Philippine hitman says he heard Duterte order killings

+The president made no comment on the allegations on Thursday but his political allies dismissed them as lies.

-Speaking during a legislative investigation into Duterte's ongoing anti-crime crackdown, Edgar Matobato, a self-confessed hit-man, told senators he personally heard then Davao city mayor Duterte give instructions to carry out extrajudicial killings.
+Speaking during a senate hearing investigating the Philippine president's anti-crime crackdown, Edgar Matobato said he heard Duterte, as mayor of Davao city in the early 1990s, give instructions to carry out extrajudicial killings.

-"Our job was to kill criminals like drug pushers, rapists, snatchers," said the 57-year-old, who said he himself had killed more than 50 people while working for a "Davao Death Squad".
+"Our job was to kill criminals like drug pushers, rapists, snatchers," said the 57-year-old, adding he himself had killed more than 50 people while working for a "Davao Death Squad".

-"They were killed like chickens," he told the televised hearing, during which alleged that the president's eldest son and current Davao vice mayor, Paolo Duterte, was a drug user who ordered the death of a hotel owner in 2014.
+"They were killed like chickens," he told the televised hearing.
+Matobato also alleged that the president's eldest son and Davao's current vice mayor, Paolo Duterte, was a drug user who ordered the death of a hotel owner in 2014.

-Rodrigo Duterte has frequently denied involvement in any vigilantism as both mayor and president.
-In a public speech on Thursday afternoon, he made no mention of the senate hearing.
+Rodrigo Duterte has repeatedly denied involvement in vigilantism as either mayor or president.
+In a speech on Thursday he made no mention of the senate hearing.

-Rights groups have documented some 1,400 suspicious killings in Davao since the early 1990s and critics say the bloody war on drugs Duterte has unleashed since taking office on June 30 bears the same hallmarks.
+Rights groups have documented some 1,400 suspicious killings in Davao since the early 1990s and critics say the bloody war on drugs Duterte has unleashed since taking office on June 30 bears the hallmarks of similar methods.

 More than 3,500 people, or about 47 per day, have been killed in the past 10 weeks, some 58 percent by unknown assailants and the rest in legitimate police operations, according to police.

-Matobato said that during the 1990s he had overheard Rodrigo Duterte order the bombing of mosques in Davao as retaliation for the attack on a cathedral.
+Matobato said that in the 1990s he had overheard Rodrigo Duterte order the bombing of mosques in Davao as retaliation for an attack on a cathedral.

 "He ordered us to kill Muslims," Matobato said.